Achievable logoAchievable logo

 • Psychosocial

-• Erik Erikson’s psychosocial development theory highlights the social aspects of personal growth.
-While Freud believed personality forms solely during childhood, Erikson contended that it evolves throughout life.
-He introduced ego identity, emphasizing that social relationships shape how we perceive ourselves.
+• Erik Erikson’s psychosocial development theory emphasizes the social side of personal growth.
+Freud argued that personality forms only during childhood, but Erikson argued that development continues across the lifespan.
+He introduced the idea of ego identity, highlighting how social relationships shape how we understand ourselves.

 Erikson’s psychosocial stages of development